timvlaer/tscfg-maven-plugin/README.md

 </plugin>
 ```

-To compile the generated code, add the [Lightbend Config](https://github.com/lightbend/config) dependency to your project:
+To compile the generated code, add the [Typesafe Config](https://github.com/lightbend/config) dependency to your project:
 ```xml
 <dependency>
     <groupId>com.typesafe</groupId>